Jean-Marthe-Adrien l'Hermite: Career during the First Empire

-In October 1808, L'Hermite was put in command of the Rochefort squadron, raising his flag on Ville de Varsovie.
-He also served as a rapporteur in the Council of war in the aftermath of the Battle of the Basque Roads.
+In October 1808, l'Hermite was put in command of the Rochefort squadron, raising his flag on Ville de Varsovie.
+He also served as a rapporteur in the council of war convened after the Battle of the Basque Roads.
 By mid-February, his failing health had forced him to resign his command and he never again occupied a command at sea.

-From 1811, L'Hermite was préfet maritime in Toulon.
-In 1812, he briefly commanded the Mediterranean squadron, which did not sail at the time.
+In 1811, L'Hermite was appointed as the maritime prefect of Toulon.
+In 1812, he briefly commanded the Mediterranean Squadron, which did not sail at the time.
 His chronic illness forced him to rely on captain Christy-Pallière, who supervised the harbour, to relieve him.

-After the Bourbon restoration in 1814, L'Hermite commanded the Ville de Marseille.
+After the Bourbon Restoration in France in 1814, l'Hermite commanded the Ville de Marseille.
 Louis XVIII sent him to pick up the Duke of Orléans and his family in Palermo.
 This task earned l'Hermite the cross of the Order of Saint Louis.
 During the Hundred Days, L'Hermite declared himself in favour of the King, which caused his immediate dismissal.
 L'Hermite retired in 1816 with the honorary rank of vice-admiral, and was appointed Knight of the Order of Saint Louis.